llmrisks/llmrisks.github.io/src/content/post/week12.md

   <td colspan=1 align="center"><b></b></td>
 </table>

+The main idea is to develop a system that has the ability to use external tools (translation, calendar, search engine, etc.).
 The key lies in knowing *when* to use a tool, *which* tool to use, and *how* to use it.
 Training is self-supervised, unlike other capability-enhancing techniques like RLHF.

 ### Data Collection